sap-tutorials/Tutorials/tutorials/iot-ds-2-create-flp/iot-ds-2-create-flp.md

 ---
-title: Set up Fiori Launchpad in Cloud Foundry to receive Notifications
+title: Set Up Fiori Launchpad in Cloud Foundry to Receive Notifications
-description: Create and configure a Fiori Portal Site to receive notifications from Leonardo IoT using SAP Web IDE
+description: Create and configure an SAP Fiori Launchpad Site to receive notifications from Leonardo IoT using SAP Web IDE.

 auto_validation: true
 time: 40